LNP-BP/LNPBPs/lnpbps-0003.md

 Nevertheless, use of protocol-specific pre-defined salt may be utilised as a flag signalling the support of the current standard, which will help to avoid possible commitment collisions across different protocols.

+Future SIGHASH_NOINPUT standard BIP-118 [12] MAY BE compatible with this proposal, since a protocol utilizing the present standard MAY define that any transaction commitment with an input signature flag set to SIGHASH_NOINPUT MUST default to the zero value of commitment-specific parameter `c`.
+This will still preserve the privacy from the onchain analysis tools due to the presence of the protocol-specific parameter `s`, which will be unknown for any party that does know which protocol is used by some transaction (given the fact that the used protocol can't be guessed from the transaction itself).

 ## Rationale